topoteretes/cognee/README.md

 ```
 Then navigate to localhost:3000

-If you want to use the UI with PostgreSQL through docker-compose make sure to set the following values in the .env file:
+If you want to use Cognee with PostgreSQL, make sure to set the following values in the .env file:
 ```
 DB_PROVIDER=postgres